davips/aiuna/README.md

 # Grants

 # History
 The novel ideias presented here are a result of a years-long process of drafts, thinking, trial/error and rewrittings from scratch in several languages from Delphi, passing through Haskell, Java and Scala to Python.
-The fundamental concepts were lightly borrowed from basic category theory concepts like algebraic data structures that permeate many recent tendencies in programming language design, data flow specification, among others.
+The fundamental concepts were lightly borrowed from basic category theory like algebraic data structures that permeate many recent tendencies in programming language design, data flow specification, Spark, among others.
-For more details, refer to https://github.com/davips/kururu
+For more historical details, refer to https://github.com/davips/kururu